sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 -  *Homogeneity of variance* (also called “homoscedasticity”).
 The third assumption is that the population standard deviation is the same in both groups.
-You can test this assumption using the Levene test, which I’ll talk about later on in the book (section :doc:`Checking the homogeneity of variance assumption <../Ch13/Ch13_ANOVA_06>`).
+You can test this assumption using the Levene test, which I’ll talk about later on in the book (section :ref:`Checking the homogeneity of variance assumption <homogeneity_of_variance_anova>`).
 However, there’s a very simple remedy for this assumption if you are worried, which I’ll talk about in the next section.

 ------